MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ### Where does we cannot use *Event.preventDefault()* and some alternatives for it.

+Congrats! we stopped things provided by default.

+It's cool, right?

-Okay, now you know how to use `.preventDefault()` practically.
-But hold on, can we use it anywhere we want to stop default behaiors of an event?
+But hold on, can we use it anywhere we want to stop default behaviors of an event?

-Actually we couldn't!
+Actually, we couldn't!

-Followings are some cases we couldn't use it with.
+We couldn't use it,

-  1. with events that couldn't be canceled
+  1. with events that cannot be canceled
   1. to stop event propagation
   1. to customize callback functions
      1. customize parameters of callbacks